chukwumaokere/munch/README.md

 │   ├──footer.bite
 ├──home.bite            # Default home .bite for fallback └──base.bite            # Base file that carries CSS, js, includes, meta tags, etc

+actions/                # This is where you put your action files, and reference them in .bite with action="...php"

 config.php              # Config file for your delimiters and db info
 index.php               # Renderer
 styles.css              # Your CSS goes here